OleHolmNielsen/Niflheim_system/docs/Slurm_operations.rst

   The state can be prefixed with '~' which will invert the result of match.

-We can use this to specify the state ``~POWERED_DOWN`` (meaning *not powered down*), so that nodes that have been powered down by Slurm_power_saving_scripts_ will be skipped by clush_.
+We can use this to specify the state ``~POWERED_DOWN`` (meaning *not powered down*), so that nodes that have been powered down by :ref:`Slurm_power_saving` will be skipped by clush_.
 See also bug_21428_.

 An example usage of this is::